SecureSECO/SearchSECODatabaseAPI/README.md

 To install the program you should clone the git repository.

 ## Dependencies
+The database api code has the following dependencies:
+* Cassandra
+* Datastax cpp-driver
+* Boost-asio

 For running the program using Docker you need the following dependencies installed:
 * [Docker](https://docs.docker.com/get-docker/)
 * [Docker compose](https://docs.docker.com/compose/install/)